rtcz/varlock/README.md

 ### VAC file creation

-User must convert his VCF file to VAC file to use it in encryption.
+VAC file is derived from a VCF file with the variant frequencies of the closest population.
 Since VCF records are dynamically typed, the variant type (SNV/INDEL/other) must be inferred from alleles in the record.
 Only SNVs and INDELs are converted to VAC file.
 Each record, where each of reference and alternative alleles is only one DNA base, is categorized as SNV record.
 Records that either reference or alternative alleles contain longer sequences are categorized as INDELs.
 VAC creation process furthermore needs information about the genomic index (chromosome lengths of reference genome), included in each BAM file.
 Thus a target BAM file is needed for VAC creation.
-The generated VAC file then can be used to encrypt multiple BAM files, provided that they used the same reference genome.
+The generated VAC file then can be used to encrypt all BAM files for the population, provided that they used the same reference genome.

 ## Discussion

 The quality of depersonalisation is directly linked with the quality and quantity of variants in the provided VCF file, since variants not present in the VCF file are not encrypted.
 Therefore, the biggest security question lies in a comprehensiveness of supplied VCF file, since it is assumed that the VCF file contains all variants that could be exploited in the person identification.
 For the purpose of depersonalization, a VCF with large population sample is needed, where the allele counts represent general distribution in population.
-In the Varlock concept, the user is responsible to provide a good quality VCF file for his population of interest.
+If the frequencies are not available, the concept of the encryption may be extended with a random mutations of positions that are not specified in the VCF file.

 Permutations of bases and sequences in encryption operation are generated by a random draw from the alternative variants according to multinomial distribution of their abundances.
 Therefore, they should represent the variant distribution among the general population.
 However, the reference variant is chosen in a deterministic way (the most common one from the remaining set).
 It is a matter of question, whether the reference variant should be chosen randomly in the same way as alternative variant.
 Probability properties of permutation generation with both (and possibly more) approaches should be evaluated to agree upon a final decision.

  A secure pseudo-random number generator or a true random number generator must be used to generate cryptographic keys and in the multinomial drawing to ensure security.

  The size of the encrypted BAM file should not change significantly, since the symmetric cipher is used.
-However, the size of a BDIFF file is dependent on the number of covered variations from the VCF file, thus an attacker can guess the number of changes made, but this is not considered a security threat.
+However, the size of a BDIFF file is dependent on the number of covered variations from the VCF file, thus an attacker can guess the number of changes made.
+This potential threat may be overcomed by including additional special records, that would change the size of the file, but otherwise do not change depersonalised BAM file.

 ### Random mutations